web3swift-team/web3swift/README.md

 ## Check this out

-- Private key and transaction were created directly on the iOS device and sent directly to [Infura](https://infura.io) node
+- Private key and transaction were created directly on an iOS device and sent directly to [Infura](https://infura.io) node
 - Native API
-- Security (as cool as hard wallet!
+- Security (as cool as a hard wallet!
 Right out-of-the-box! :box: )
 - No unnecessary dependencies
 - Possibility to work with all existing smart contracts
 - Referencing the newest features introduced in Solidity

 ## Design decisions

-- Not every JSON RPC function is exposed yet, priority is gives to ones required for mobile devices
+- Not every JSON RPC function is exposed yet, priority is given to the ones required for mobile devices
-- Functionality was focused on serializing and signing transactions locally on device to send raw transaction to Ethereum network
+- Functionality was focused on serializing and signing transactions locally on the device to send raw transactions to Ethereum network
-- Requirements for password input on every transactions are indeed a design decision.
-Interface designers can save user passwords given user's consent
+- Requirements for password input on every transaction are indeed a design decision.
+Interface designers can save user passwords with the user's consent
 - Public function for private key export is exposed for user convenience, but marked as UNSAFE_ :) Normal workflow takes care of EIP155 compatibility and proper clearing of private key data from memory

 ### Here it is